Mr Innocent Rakubu

 My BScHons at University of Venda

-I obtained Bachelor of Science in Agriculture from the university of Venda in 2019.
+I obtained Bachelor of Science in Agriculture at the university of Venda in 2019.
 In my Honours project I investigated the effects of farming systems (vertical farming system and horizontal farming system) on the production of onions (Allium cepa var texas grano 502 PRR).
 The main results of my project showed that high quantity of onions can be produced from a limited space using the vertical farming system.

 My MSc at FABI